 I’m personally delighted to be Patron of this worthy cause which is close to my heart, given that I’ve lost my Dad to it.
 Everyone should be aware of the early signs; such as difficulty swallowing, persistent indigestion or food coming back up, especially as it’s easier to treat after early detection.
 If you’re experiencing any of these symptoms, visit your GP and get checked out.

-Our next patient support gathering is Saturday April 4th.
-However, if you’re eager to speak with someone who’s been where you are, and don’t wish to wait for the next event, we can also connect you with fellow survivors in your region.
+If you’re eager to speak with someone who’s been where you are, and don’t wish to wait for the next event, hopefully this Autumn, we can also connect you with fellow survivors in your region.
 Feel free to reach out and contact Noelle on: 087 299 7820 or Anne on: 086 454 2713 and one of our team will be available to talk whenever you need.